Counselling for individuals & couples

 Counselling for parents

 As parents, you are your child’s biggest role model and the way you relate to your children will be significantly influenced by your own personal life experiences, even if you cannot consciously remember them.
-We can help you to make sense of these experiences and to explore your own personal process.
+I can help you to make sense of these experiences and to explore your own personal process.
 When you are able to understand and manage your own emotions you will put yourself in the best position to be able to truly understand the emotions of your child.
 Your child is relying on you so let us help you to deepen your understanding of yourself so that you can deepen your understanding of your child and ultimately develop a more positive and collaborative relationship with them.
-We offer counselling sessions specifically to help parents as we recognise the importance and challenging nature of the role that you undertake.
+I offer counselling sessions specifically to help parents as I recognise the importance and challenging nature of the role that you undertake.

 Individual counselling £45.00 for a 1 hour session